Do you have empty spaces from lost teeth in your smile? Do Missing teeth prevent you from smiling your best?

 Implant post – This is the bottom part of the dental implant that is surgically implanted into your jaw bone.
 It sits just below the gum line.
 It is cylinder-shaped and resembles a screw.
 It’s made up of bio-compatible titanium that will eventually fuse to the jaw bone creating a permanent and secure bond.

 This titanium post will act as the tooth root.
-Our periodontist will surgically place the dental implants in our Fox Lake, IL dentist office.
+A periodontist will surgically place the dental implants, eventually supporting your new prosthetic tooth or teeth.

 Abutment – This is a small piece that connects to the implant post.
-Your Fox Lake, IL dentist will connect the abutment to the implant post after it has fully fused to the bone.
+The specialist or Dr. Prendergast will connect the abutment to the implant post after it has fully fused to the bone.
 It usually takes around 3-6 months for it to fuse.

 The abutment will screw right onto the implant post and will sit right at the gum line.
 This part will support the dental prosthesis.